hayoungjungg/hayoungjungg.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Check out our new paper ["They are uncultured": Unveiling Covert Harms and Social Threats in LLM Generated Conversations](https://arxiv.org/abs/2405.05378) where we compare covert harms in LLM-generated conversations between race vs. caste!
+[New paper](https://arxiv.org/abs/2405.05378) where we analyze covert harms in LLM-generated conversations between race and caste!
+Accepted at **EMNLP 2024** and nominated for the Best Paper Award!